wordofwarning/wordofwarning.org/warnings/index.md

 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values

 ---
 This page is for [Word of Warning](/) audience members who would like to know more about the content of the work presented in our Performance Programme [(currently AW19)](/current/2019-autumnwinter) and particularly highlights elements that may distress, cause upset, or trigger.
 If you would like to get in touch please email <mailto:info@habmcr.org> or call 0161 232 6086 during weekday office hours.
-Please note this page reflects the most recent information we have received from the artists we present (*as of Thu 12 Sep 2019, 21:30*).
+Please note this page reflects the most recent information we have received from the artists we present (*as of 18 Sep 2019, 16:22*).
 <hr>
 ##### [*Sat 21 Sep: Emergency 2019 — DAYTIME* | NIAMOS](/current/2019-emergency/daytime)
 Age Advisory: overall event is mainly aimed at adults, parental/guardian discretion is advised; some works (see below) are not suitable for under 18s.